cmlino/cmlino.github.io/index.md

 # More Projects

-[Zulip Reference Sheet](/pdf/chris-lino-sample-4.pdf) Here is training material I created for the Billy De Frank Organizing Committee to help them migrate to Zulip.
+[Zulip Reference Sheet](/pdf/chris-lino-sample-4.pdf): This "cheat sheet" is training material I created for the Billy De Frank Organizing Committee to help them migrate to Zulip.
+I collaborated with another technical writer to create this piece.

+[Zoox Documentation Procedure](/pdf/chris-lino-sample-5.pdf): This documentation was written for Zoox and is a response to the prompt "Define a documentation process for writing a procedure on how to replace a car windshield."
+This article outlines my thought process when writing documentation.

 ---